gimasi/GMX-CARRIER/README.md

 # Connectors, Leds and Buttons
 The board has a LiPO battery and an USB connector.
-The USB connection is used both to charge the LiPO battery - when charging the D1 green led will turn on and will go off when battery is charged - and to connect to the FTDI USB/Serial converter that connects to the GMX BUS serial port.<br/>
+The USB connection is used both to charge the LiPO battery - when charging the <b>D1</b> green led will turn on and will go off when battery is charged - and to connect to the FTDI USB/Serial converter that connects to the GMX BUS serial port.<br/>
 The push button on the left of the battery connector can be used to turn on and turn off ( keep button pressed 5 seconds to turn off board) or to send a reset signal to the GMX BUS.<br/>
-The red D2 LED will turn on - if the respective jumper is connected - when the board is powered.
+The red <b>D2</b> LED will turn on - if the respective jumper is connected - when the board is powered.<br/>
+Finally the <b>P1</b> connector, which is an 10 pin ARM mini jtag (SWD) which can be used to program GMX Modules which support SWD programing.